Cocaine: Prevalence and trends

 Cocaine production, seizures, and use all reached record levels in 2023, making it the world's fastest-growing illicit drug market.
 Seizures rose by 68% from 2019 to 2023, while the number of users increased from 17 million in 2013 to 25 million in 2023, according to the UNODC World Drug Report 2025.

-The report further states that Western Europe's cocaine market is rapidly expanding, resulting in increased violence driven by traffickers, including organized criminal groups from the Western Balkans.
 Concurrently, record levels of cocaine production have enabled traffickers to enter new markets across Asia and Africa, reflecting the expanding global reach of cocaine trafficking.

-The U.S. is the world's largest consumer of cocaine, while South America, as a continent, ranks third in terms of consumer market size.
+The U.S. is disproportionately the world's largest consumer of cocaine, while South America, collectively as a continent, ranks third in terms of consumer market size.
 Europe ranks cocaine as the second most commonly used illicit drug.

 Cocaine is among the most widely consumed recreational stimulants worldwide.